-Social media sites can also pose risks.
+Social media can also pose risks.
 For your child, these risks include:

-- uploading inappropriate content like embarrassing or provocative photos or videos of himself or others
+- uploading inappropriate content, like embarrassing or provocative photos or videos of themselves or others

 - sharing personal information with strangers – for example, phone numbers, date of birth or location